zhzhmao/zhzhmao.github.io/_pages/cv.md

 ======
 * Programming Languages: Proficient in Python, R, familiar with C, Java
 * Operating Systems: Proficient in Windows and Linux environments
-* Software: Proficient in Microsoft Office, familiar with LaTeX, Git
+* Software: Proficient in Microsoft Office, Markdown, familiar with LaTeX, Git
 * Machine Learning:
   * Strong understanding and practical experience with a variety of machine learning algorithms
   * Proficient in working with deep learning frameworks